 “Networked, we are together, but so lessened are our expectations of each other that we can feel utterly alone.”

-Sound familiar?
-It does to us.
 When it comes to parenting, lowered expectations and increased distances are toxic.
-What can we do?
-As parents, have power.
-With great power comes great responsibility!
-We can think about our own behavior and become more self aware, especially around our kids.
+However, parents can reconsider their behavior and become more self-aware, especially around their kids.